gregorylegarec/cozy-konnector-orangevod/README.md

 ### Maintainer

-The lead maintainers for this konnector is <TODO>
+The lead maintainers for this konnector is @doubleface for Cozy Cloud.
+Before, it was created and maintained by @nicofrand.

 ### Get in touch